JetBrains/teamcity-sdk-docs/topics/plugins-packaging.md

  The TeamCity plugin loader supports plugin dependencies, described [below](#Plugin+Dependencies).

 <note>
-* The plugin zip file will be automatically unpacked to a temporary directory on the server start\-up

-Earlier, to load your plugin, the server had to be restarted. __Since TeamCity 2018.2__, no server restart is need.
+The plugin zip file will be automatically unpacked to a temporary directory on the server startup. __Since TeamCity 2018.2__, no server restart is required.
 </note>

 ## Server-Side Plugins